Changing of the guard? How USWNT will be affected by postponement of the 2020 Olympics | Goal.com

 On the plus side, Alex Morgan should be at full fitness in 2021.
 That would not have been the case this summer, with the forward due to give birth in April and then looking to make a lightning-quick return to the field in time for the Olympics.

 It also must be noted that the USWNT is the deepest team in the world and is better equipped to handle squad turnover than anyone else.
-For every Sauerbrunn, Lloyd and Rapinoe there are two or three players who would start for almost every team in the world outside of the top 10.
+For every Sauerbrunn, Lloyd and Rapinoe there are two or three players who would start for plenty of other top teams.
 Don't weep for the USWNT if a few veterans ride off into the sunset.

 Crisis for the NWSL – and a chance for a boost